Myeris/Myeris/README.md

 ### Hi there 👋

 My name is Marie.
 I'm a Frontend developer based in Montreal.
-Here is some things to know more  about me.
+Here are some things to know more  about me.

 - 🔭 I’m currently working on [Teasty](https://github.com/Myeris/teasty-web-app)
 - 🌱 I’m currently learning about a11y (accessibility)